The Micro-Internship Experience

 What advice would you give to future micro-interns?

-Oxford student Frances Dowle completed a Publishing Assistant micro-internship with Gibson Square Books in Hilary term 2022.
+Oxford student Frances Dowle completed a Publishing Assistant micro-internship with Gibson Square Books.

 What project did you work on during your micro-internship?